Cardinals vs. Nationals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 78 hits with 20 doubles, 12 home runs, 40 walks and 35 RBI.
-He's also stolen seven bases.
+- Goldschmidt has 80 hits with 20 doubles, 13 home runs and 40 walks.
+He has driven in 37 runs with seven stolen bases.

-- Goldschmidt will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .300 with a double, a home run, three walks and five RBI.
+- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .273 with a double, two home runs, two walks and six RBI.

 Goldschmidt Recent Games